You Know - You Don’t Have to Quit Working.Mar 02, 2021

 Some people – like me – love what they do and look forward to each new day and its challenges and possibilities.
 To these folks I say: You know, you don’t have to retire.
 Just keep working!

 What’s the source of all this retirement pressure?
 Probably Medicare and Social Security.
 Medicare becomes available at age 65, so that is sort of the turning point age.
-The Social Security full retirement benefit is now available at age 66 and moving within a few years to 67.
+The Social Security full retirement benefit is now available at age 67 for most.
 But there’s nothing here that says you must quit working, unless your job has a mandatory retirement age.

 In fact, in doing retirement planning with clients I advise people to challenge their own retirement thoughts.
 To what will you retire?
 (See a previous blogpost on this topic here.)
 How will you fill your days?
 Is it even reasonable to expect a smooth transition to retired life when you’ve been in a leadership or management position for years, and all of a sudden you have nothing to do?